pkpdeleo/Azure-Services/README.md

 # Speech-to-Text Transcription and Profanity Filtering

-This project demonstrates how to use Azure Speech Services for transcribing speech to text in both Tamil and English.
+This project demonstrates how to use Azure Speech Services for **transcribing speech to text in both Tamil and English**.
-Additionally, it includes a Python script for filtering profanities from the transcribed text.
+Additionally, it includes a Python script for **filtering profanities** from the transcribed text.

 # Prerequisites